 Day 3 of the Summit takes a deep dive into the world of provider healthcare and the world of those caring for someone living with dementia.Learn about your options and how to choose the right ones for your needs.

-The biggest growth sector in health care in non-medical home care.
+The biggest growth sector in health care is non-medical home care.
 So many companies.
 So many options.
 How do you choose?
-Joy is going to sort it all out for us.
+Are there innovative models?
+You bet.
+Sherwin created one of them.
+He’ll tell you more.

-Read more about our expert – Joy Loverde
+Read more about our expert – Sherwin Sheik

 Brooklyn HouseCall is the premier physician group visiting seniors at home throughout New York City.
 It was founded by Sam Lupin, MD, an accomplished and highly respected physician and a strong advocate for patients who have difficulty accessing primary care, specifically the homebound elderly.
 For his work, Housecalls for the Homebound, he received The Purpose Prize for Intergenerational Collaboration by The Eisner Foundation.
 His grandson will talk about their approach and what others can learn about bringing services into the home.